World Sight Day: Why It’s Important and How to Observe

 How Can You Observe World Sight Day?

-As mentioned above, this year’s theme is Love Your Eyes.
-The IAPB is aiming to get 1 million people to have their eyes tested.
-So, to observe World Sight Day, you can start by making a pledge to schedule an eye exam at your local clinic.
+As noted above, this year’s theme is “Love Your Eyes,” focusing on vision in the workplace.
+The IAPB’s goal is to get 10 million sight test pledges by October 12.
+To observe World Sight Day, you can start by making a pledge to schedule an eye exam at your local clinic.
 If it’s been a while since you’ve had your vision checked, this is the perfect opportunity to do it.

 Here are some other ways you can mark the event: